a-sh28/Age_Classification_Onnx/README.md

 ## Overview
-This repository contains an implementation of an age classification model using ONNX.
+This repository contains an implementation of an age - gender classification model using ONNX.
 The model is deployed as an ONNX server integrated with the RescueBox application to predict age categories (child or adult) based on images.

 ---